 (Brookings, 2012).
 His book, Fixing Urban Schools

 (Brookings, 1998) is a primer for city leaders and foundations on strategies for transforming failing public school systems.
-He is also the author, with Lawrence Pierce and James Guthrie, of Reinventing Public Education: How Contracting Can Transform America’s Schools
+Dr. Hill is also the author, with Lawrence Pierce and James Guthrie, of Reinventing Public Education: How Contracting Can Transform America’s Schools

 (University of Chicago Press, 1997).
-Hill was the 2007 recipient of the Thomas B. Fordham Prize for Distinguished Scholarship.
-Paul is the chair of ROCI.
+He was the 2007 recipient of the Thomas B. Fordham Prize for Distinguished Scholarship.
+Dr. Hill is the chair of ROCI.

 Edward Kissam is an applied researcher who has worked on policy, program planning and evaluation issues in adult education, community radio and immigrant settlement in the rural United States for more than 30 years.
 He is the author of Working Poor: Farmworkers in the United States (Temple University Press, 1995).
 From 2003-2007 he led a USAID-funded longitudinal survey of community-based accelerated learning for primary school students in 10 rural provinces in Afghanistan and provided technical assistance to the Ministry of Education.
 Mr. Kissam currently serves as a trustee of the Werner-Kohnstamm Family Fund which supports initiatives contributing to the well-being of immigrants in California and nationally.